sahal-mulki/cpu-temp-notifications/README.md

 # cpu-temp-notifications
-A python program for alerting you when you computer gets too hot.
+A python program for alerting you when your computer gets too hot.

 ## About